 As part of the SBIR project we (myself and my science collaborator, Dr. Alina Szmant of UNC Wilmington) wanted to see if this benefit of fluorescence also extended to the microscope examination.
 The image pairs below show several small corals in white light and fluorescence.
 Under white light, in some cases the corals can be difficult to see because they blend with nearby features, and in others they might be hidden under a canopy of algae.

-To address this challenge I developed a prototype system for mounting high intensity LEDs on a conventional stereo microscope.
+To address this challenge I developed a prototype system for mounting high intensity LEDs and a matching barrier filter on a conventional stereo microscope.
 This offered just one wavelength excitation/emission combination – blue light with a yellow longpass barrier filter – to replicate what we used for underwater searching.
-The pictures below shows what this early system looked like.
+The pictures below show what this early system looked like.
 I made a few copies to demonstrate feasibility, and sold one to my science collaborator.
 At that time I did not appreciate the potential for a larger market and nothing more was done with it.

 In 2010 I received a call from a researcher at Willamette College, a small teaching college in Oregon.
 He needed to sort GFP-transgenic fruit flies (Drosophila) for an experiment and had been about to spend ~$17k on a fluorescence stereo microscope.
 He felt like that was a lot for his limited application, looked around for alternatives, and found our BlueStar and filter glasses.
 He bought those and was able to sort his flies holding the light and wearing the glasses.
 He was very excited and told me that the fly community needed this solution.
 While the handheld approach worked for him it was obvious to me that it was not an ideal solution and I immediately thought of my old microscope adapter prototype.
 Motivated by the call I went back to the design, made some updates, and put together two hand-built prototypes.
 These were still single-wavelength systems, with blue excitation only.
 Armed only with these I booked an exhibit booth at the 2011 Drosophila Research Conference in San Diego.
 I had two core questions: